AndiRidhoMB/feed-formulation-app/README.md

 Minimum TDN%

-Total feed weight in kilograms
+Total feed weight (in kg)

+⚠️ If your requirements exceed what’s possible, you’ll be notified

-📊 Get the optimal feed mix based on your inputs
+🧠 Get the optimal feed mix that meets requirements at the lowest cost

+📤 Optionally, export the result as .txt or .csv

 ## 📄 Data File Format